NormXU/ERNIE-Layout-Pytorch/README.md

 This is an unofficial Pytorch implementation of [ERNIE-Layout](http://arxiv.org/abs/2210.06155) which is originally released through [PaddleNLP](https://github.com/PaddlePaddle/PaddleNLP).

 A Pytorch-style ERNIE-Layout Pretrained Model can be downloaded at [hub](https://huggingface.co/Norm/ERNIE-Layout-Pytorch/tree/main).
-The model is translated from [PaddlePaddle/ernie-layoutx-base-uncased](https://huggingface.co/PaddlePaddle/ernie-layoutx-base-uncased) with ``tools/convert2torch.py``.
-It is a script to convert all state dicts of pretrained models for PaddlePaddle into Pytorch style.
-Feel free to edit it if necessary.
+The model is translated from [PaddlePaddle/ernie-layoutx-base-uncased](https://huggingface.co/PaddlePaddle/ernie-layoutx-base-uncased) with ``tools/convert2torch.py`` scripts.
+This script converts all state dictionaries of pretrained models for PaddlePaddle into the PyTorch style.
+Please feel free to make any necessary edits.

 ### NEWs